Why I Write: Statements That Need to Be Declared and Shared

 What’s your newsletter about?

 It’s an eclectic mix.
-All the links and topics that I find most original, current, and cross-cutting.
+I included all the links and topics that I find most original, current, and crosscutting.

 Every week I use a song as a theme and weave that theme throughout the content.

-I started Declarative Statements primarily as an investment and economics newsletter, trying to put the current market environment in context with the timeless content from some of the greatest investors of our era.
+I started Declarative Statements primarily as an investment and economics newsletter, trying to contextualize the current market environment with timeless content from some of the greatest investors of our era.

-I like to use primary sources, so less news.
-Focus on those tools or readings that might be overlooked.
-I reference a lot of thoughts and ideas that are well-articulated in books and often not in internet culture.
+I like to use primary sources, so I read less news.
+I also focus on tools or readings that might be overlooked.
+I reference a lot of thoughts and ideas that are well-articulated in books and often not in Internet culture.

-Given my background in education and technology investing I usually include a section on a unique take about the future of education.
+Given my background in education and technology investing, I usually include a section on a unique perspective on the future of education.

-I have a community corner section where I highlight what my subscribers and community members have been doing that week.
+I have a community corner section highlighting what my subscribers and community members have been doing that week.

 Who is the intended audience for your newsletter?

-The curious.
-The seekers.
-People who appreciate open-mindedness and creativity and still desire hard analysis and maintain a keen interest in markets.
+The curious, the seekers, people who appreciate open-mindedness and creativity, still desire hard analysis, and maintain a keen interest in markets.

 I’d rather be a cult classic than a best seller.

-The audience are people who I’d like to be my friends.
-Who I’d grab a drink with and catch up over a long meal.
-I write Declarative Statements on Friday night so it’s like a Friday conversation on the state of the world that I’d have with a good friend.
+The audience is people who I’d like to be my friends, people I’d grab a drink with and catch up with over a long meal.
+I write Declarative Statements on Friday night, so it’s like a Friday conversation on the state of the world that I’d have with a good friend.

 What motivated you to get started writing your newsletter?

 I started a year ago as an update email to friends to hold myself accountable for a weekly debrief.
-I was exploring a few side projects and wanted to write more about what I was learning and also have a place where I could share and get feedback.
-I also had quit Facebook and Instagram so I wanted to express myself in a way that was more verbal.
+I was exploring a few side projects and wanted to write more about what I was learning and have a place where I could share and get feedback.
+I also had quit Facebook and Instagram, so I wanted to express myself in a more verbal way.

-One inspiration is I was going through the creativity program as outlined in The Artists Way by Julia Cameron.
-And I felt the desire to create something that wasn’t corporate or for a client.
-That had a greater creative edge to it.
+One inspiration was going through the creativity program outlined in Julia Cameron's The Artists Way.
+I felt the desire to create something that wasn’t corporate or for a client and had a greater creative edge to it.

 What do you write about and why?

-I write on whatever is most interesting and current.
-Whatever has inspired me that week.
+I write on whatever is most interesting and current, whatever has inspired me that week.
 Some of the material is timeless, some of it is recent.
-I stay away from the news, I try to index more to primary sources and unique voices.
+I stay away from the news and try to index more to primary sources and unique voices.

-I’m a life-long investor across asset classes.
+I’m a lifelong investor across asset classes.
 I wrote my senior thesis in college on Time Zone Arbitrage Trading Strategies in Vanguard International ETFs, I worked in Commercial Mortgage-Backed Securities and Commodities Trading for a summer at Morgan Stanley before working for the banking and financial services practice at McKinsey.
-And, then, I tried my hand at venture capital in emerging markets as part of one of the world's largest education and publishing companies.
+Then, I tried my hand at venture capital in emerging markets as part of one of the world's largest education and publishing companies.

 I’ve lived in Africa, Asia, and Europe and visited and worked in over 85 countries.

 I’ve done a lot and seen a lot.
-And I like bringing together these diverse perspectives into one weekly publication that is original and personal.
+I like combining these diverse perspectives into one weekly publication that is original and personal.

 I have published quite a few books and professional essays, either on investing or education.
-I wanted a place where I could use my own voice, unfiltered, and discuss the topics that were on my mind.
+I wanted a place where I could use my voice unfiltered and discuss the topics that were on my mind.

-The metaphor of an avalanche as a concept for predicting change resonated with me.
+The metaphor of an avalanche for predicting change resonated with me.
 I grew up racing slalom and love being in the mountains.
-My curiosity and drive lead me to finding markets, investment opportunities, and ideas that are pre-avalanche.
-Or pre-massive sector change or before discovery.
-Being on the frontier, that’s what gets me excited and is visible through all my writing.
+My curiosity and drive led me to find markets, investment opportunities, and ideas that were pre-avalanche, pre-massive sector change, or pre-discovery.
+Being on the frontier is what gets me excited and is visible through all my writing.

 What does the process of writing your newsletter look like for you?

-Starting 14 weeks ago each newsletter has a song that is the weekly theme.
-The process of generating that theme song is a bit haphazard but so is every creative process, I suppose.
-The search for the theme song runs in the back of my mind while I’m walking around or have a quiet moment.
+Starting 14 weeks ago, each newsletter has a song that is the weekly theme.
+The process of generating that theme song is a bit haphazard, but so is every creative process, I suppose.
+The search for the theme song runs in the back of my mind while I’m walking around or having a quiet moment.
 And it’s an ah-ha moment when it works well.

 What are some of the difficulties you’ve encountered in running your newsletter?

-It’s always evolving.
+It’s constantly evolving.
 It’s an evolving process.
 We live in interesting times.
-The newsletter is different today than it was 4 months ago when Covid-19 and the societal conversation around racial inequity became stronger.
-I didn’t want to stick to topics without acknowledging the times we are living through today.
+The newsletter is different today than it was four months ago when COVID-19 and the societal conversation around racial inequity became stronger.
+I didn’t want to stick to topics without acknowledging the times we live through today.

 What have you learned through writing your newsletter?

 The power of connecting with people through the written word.
-I feel a special bond with people who read and respond to my newsletter and what I’ve written.
-They are engaging with me at my best and that feels special.
+I bond with people who read and respond to my newsletter and what I’ve written.
+They are engaging with me at my best, and that feels special.